SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 <a id="fn1">1</a>: [↩](#fn1a)
 -->

-<a id="fn1">1</a>: Yeah, I'd love to cite Bloomberg properly, but their defenses and
+<a id="fn1">1</a>: Yeah, I'd love to cite Bloomberg properly.
+But their paywall defenses or
 requirement for a "free" account have successfully deterred me from reading.  [↩](#fn1a)